sothawo/mapjfx/README.md

 ## running the showcase

 the project contains a showcase example.
-The source is found in the test sources.
+The source is found in the test sources (src/test/java).
 It is compiled and executed with the following command (no need to build the library first):

 `mvn test exec:java -Dexec.mainClass="com.sothawo.mapjfx.Showcase" -Dexec.classpathScope=test`